How Capena began

 The unstable imperial authority and inflation drove the nobility out of the city to their country estates.
 All the large villas of the late Imperial period now began to take on the appearance of what they would later become: a medieval manor with a castle, a central nucleus and a fortified village known as a castrum.

 Ancient Capena survived until the collapse of the Western Roman Empire, after which all traces of it were lost.
-The locality has not been inhabited since then – apart from minor activity during the 14th century AD – and only one Roman structure survives above ground, the monumental ruin known locally as il Castellaccio (shown right), which may have originally been a temple and later a church.
+The locality has not been inhabited since then – apart from minor activity during the 14th century AD – and only one Roman structure survives above ground, the monumental ruin known locally as il Castellaccio (shown in the photo at the top of this page), which may have originally been a temple and later a church.

 It was not until the pioneering work of Pierluigi Galletti in the mid-18th century that La Civitucola was decisively identified as the site of Capena’s former location.
 Even then, it took more than a hundred years for other historians to reach a consensus that Galletti had been correct.